argoproj/argo-cd/docs/proposals/001-proposal-merge-appset-argocd.md

 ## Motivation

 Motivation is to have Tighter integration of application set into argocd, so that going forward we can have first-class ApplicationSet support in Argo CD.

+Merging will solve this two issues
+- Currently have to Deal with two seperate docker images.After merge will have one single image
+- Circular dependency.Since Application set will not vendor argocd after merge,circular dependency will be solved.

 ### Goals